-The article explores how community organizations have evolved and their role in addressing technical and social challenges in software productivity, quality, reproducibility, and sustainability.
+The paper Community Organizations: Changing the Culture in Which Research Software Is Developed and Sustained published in the Special Issue of IEEE Computing in Science and Engineering (CiSE) on Accelerating Scientific Discovery with Reusable Software in 2019 explores how community organizations have evolved and their role in addressing technical and social challenges in software productivity, quality, and sustainability.